Map courtesy of Washington Regional

 Washington Regional will begin operating a coronavirus screening clinic beginning March 16, officials announced today.

-The clinic will operate from 10 a.m. to 6 p.m. daily at 3318 N. North Hills Blvd. in Fayetteville at North Hills Medical Park.
+The clinic will operate from 10 a.m. to 6 p.m.
+Monday through Friday, and 10 a.m. to 2 p.m.
+Saturday and Sunday at 3318 N. North Hills Blvd. in Fayetteville at North Hills Medical Park.

 People who suspect they have symptoms of the virus will be evaluated to identify their risk factors, including history of fever and respiratory symptoms.
 Those who screen at risk for coronavirus infection will have specimens obtained for further testing.
 They will then be asked to return home for self-quarantine until test results become available, or as instructed by the Arkansas Department of Health.